-I thought Ray’s gift of music should be able to travel far and wide.
+I thought Ray’s gift of music should be available far and wide.
 To that end, you can download the pdf for free.
-However you choose to get it, please share it as widely as possible, especially to folks who will keep the gift moving.
+If you’d like a paper copy, email Kiko@handprintpress.com.
+Either way, please share it widely, especially to folks who will keep the gift moving.
 And if you’ve made a cigar box guitar, and decide to try this out, let me know what you think!
 (Here’s a summer camp example.)
 Ray decided on cardboard because he liked the sound, but it’s also much easier to find (and cheaper) than the kind of old, slow-grown wood that makes the best instruments.

 Ray has done a lot of different things, but for 20 years in Eureka MT he taught 4th grade and gave all his students the chance to make their own instruments — as well as a V-8 engine (on the classroom floor) to take apart and put back together.
 I met him at a primitives skills gathering a few years ago and fell in love with him and Shirley (they arrived in a home-made RV), as well as the instrument.
 On a train trip back east, my family and I stopped off to visit and make a dulcimer.
 I took notes and pix and put together this little how-to.
 Here’s more of the story.